fullerar/ManufacturingLines/README.md

 - Phase2:
   - uses the same finite state machine but this time the model is implemented with mutli-threads.
 This version will work under the assumption that there are five "manufacturing lines" in the factory, each represented by an individual thread.
+  - NOTE that these threads and what they represent, manufacturing lines, have a duration element.
+Meaning the when the user goes from the PROCESSING state into the MANUFACTURING state, each line will have a randomized duration to wait, symbolizing the lines actually working to produce some product.
+If you do not see immediate response in the termnial, just wait.
+It should take no longer than ~30 seconds to finish correctly and print out to the terminal.

 - Phase3:
   - uses the same finite state machine but this time the model is implemented with multi-processes.
-This version will work under the assumption that there are five "manufacturing lines" in the factory, each represented by an individual process, a process that represents the current state, and a process that supervises the shared memory in order to achieve concurrency.
+This version will work under the assumption that there are five "manufacturing lines" in the factory, each represented as a child proccess of the MANUFACTURING state(parent process).
+There is also now a Supervisor class, which acts as another process, that monitors the progress of the factory line processes, keeps stats, and alerts the parent process when all factory lines/processes are finished.
+  - NOTE that there is known bug here, in the form of an implicit declaration of function warning.
+This should not cause any problems.

 - Phase4:
   - uses the same finite state machine but this time the model is implemented with multi-processes but this time, distributed over different machines, with no shared memory.